gabrielemarino-gm/gabrielemarino-gm/README.md

 # Hello, I'm Gabriele! 👋
 - 26 Year Old, from Italy 🇮🇹
 - I'm passionate about Artificial Intelligence and Data Analysis, and I'm continuously expanding my skills in this field.

-## What I'm currently learning 🌱
-- Artificial Intelligence and Data Engineering
+- My biggest passion is for the Formula 1!

 ## Education 🎓
 - Bachelor's Degree in Computer Engineering from the University of Pisa
+- Master's Degree in Artificial Intelligence and Data Engineering  from the University of Pisa

 ## Languages and Tools 💻
 <p align="center">